-- Descriptive/summary text must be entered in the text box provided and may not be submitted as an uploaded file. - Identify what an acronym represents at least once in each document. - Text within required supporting documents does not count against character limits.
+- Maximum word count is specified for each section. - Descriptive/summary text must be entered in the text box provided and may not be submitted as an uploaded file. - Identify what an acronym represents at least once in each document. - Text within required supporting documents does not count against character limits.